-Mark L. Vincent, PhD, EPC, Founder of Design Group International, fosters:
+Mark L. Vincent, PhD, EPC, is the Founder of Design Group International and the Society for Process Consulting.

-Mark's accumulated experience includes more than thirty years pioneering a variety of approaches to leadership and organizational capacity-building, entrepreneurship, interim executive leadership, and professional development and credentialing.
-His focus on helping organizations and leaders achieve their objectives has led to successful adaptive change initiatives with more than 600 clients in varied domestic and international marketplaces.
-In 2001 he founded Design Group International.
+Mark's accumulated experience includes more than thirty-five years pioneering a variety of approaches to leadership and organizational capacity-building, entrepreneurship, interim executive leadership and professional development and credentialing.
+His focus on helping organizations and leaders achieve their objectives has led to successful initiatives with more than 650 clients in varied domestic and international marketplaces.
+In 2001 he created Design Group International, a Community of Practice for Process Consultants.

 Dr. Vincent’s academic work included research into complex decision making as well as economic strategy for associational systems (e.g. franchises, professional associations, denominations).
 He has written and presented extensively on stewardship and steward leader theology and practice, serving as the Founding Editor for Giving Magazine and writing several related books, most notably A Christian View of Money.
 Mark’s wife Lorie, prior to her death at the end of a sixteen-year journey with leiomyosarcoma, joined him in writing the book Fighting Disease, Not Death: Finding a Way Through Lifelong Struggle.